Mapping Net Change in Carbon from Afforestation in Scotland

 over time for different woodland planting options.
 The map was developed with

 Mike Perks at Forest Research and Pete Smith at Aberdeen University

-and accompanies a paper published in Land Use Policy (Matthews et al., 2020 in press).
+and accompanies a paper published in Land Use Policy (Matthews et al., 2020).

 See the graphical abstract .